 |

-Have you heard about Nutella und Ferrero chocolates?
-They come from this town, and you will see the big factory close to the centre but also many hazelnut bushes growing in this area.
+Have you heard about Nutella and Ferrero chocolates?
+They come from this town, and you will see the big factory close to the centre, but also many hazelnut bushes growing in this area.

-We are now looking for places we know from past visits so we drive through the hills south of Alba, visiting Barolo, Monforte and La Morra.
-It gets rainy again and we end the day at the parking in La Morra (44.638754, 7.931708).
-There is a special caravan parking near a small lake (44.637582, 7.928347), which would be lovely if the weather were better.
+We were now looking for places we know from past visits, so we drove through the hills south of Alba, visiting Barolo, Monforte and La Morra.
+It got rainy again, and we ended the day at the parking in La Morra (44.638754, 7.931708).
+There is a special camper parking near a small lake (44.637582, 7.928347), which would have been lovely if the weather had been better.

-It is dark, foggy and rainy when we walk through the streets, looking for an open wine store and bar or restaurant, at the end we find all in one.
+It is dark, foggy and rainy when we walk through the streets, looking for an open wine store, bar or restaurant, at the end we found all in one.

 |